-Candidate Selection Scoring Guide TASK/COMPETENCY DOES NOT MEET COMPETENCIES (Award 0-1 points) MEETS COMPETENCIES (AWARD 2-3 POINTS) EXCEEDS COMPETENCIES (AWARD 4-5 POINTS) Requirements specified in the job description related to: Learning & Perfor mance Development Leader Communicates effectively both or ally and in writing instructional and organiz ational expectations (performance measu ıres).
-Creates a plan for developing lead ders at all levels Identifies strengths and weaknesses in student performance to inform professional development and planning using assessment FOR and OF learning. · · · · · · Provides extensive evidence of How do you make sure the Does not reveal a need to Provides evidence of understanding understanding the need to communicate instructional staff in your school communicate instructional or the need to communicate instructional instructional or organizational knows what is expected of organizational expectations to others or or organizational expectations to expectations both orally and in writing to them? has limited ideas for communicating others or has some ideas for internal and external stakeholders. this information with others. communicating this information with others.
-Give a specific example of how Does not indicate value in creating Cites experience and success in you have developed potential leaders within the building or has no creating a distributed model of leaders in your current plan for how this might be done.
-Indicates value in creating a leadership within the building and environment.
-How did you distributed model of leaders within the provides steps for how to accomplish encourage and support them? le unchie to identify strengthe and building and has some ideas as to this this process with success.
-Is unable to identify strengths and weaknesses in student performance might be done.
-How have you used and has limited knowledge as to how to Is able to identify strengths and professional development to inform professional development based Is able to identify strengths and weaknesses in student performance and support an indentified on needs. weaknesses in student performance has extensive experience and instructional need within your and has some knowledge as to how to understanding as to how to inform school? inform professional development professional development based on Has limited understanding of using based on needs. needs. assessment FOR learning and How have you used assessment OF learning in the learning assessment FOR learning and process.
-Has some understanding of using Has extensive experience and assessment OF learning in the assessment FOR learning and understanding of using assessment learning process? assessment OF learning in the FOR learning and assessment OF learning process. learning in the learning process.
+Tanyloguperray DOES NOT MEET COMPETENCIES MEETS COMPETENCIES EVOLEDO COMPETENCIES TASK/COMPETENCY DOES NOT MEET COMPETENCIES (AWARD 0-1 POINTS) MEETS COMPETENCIES (AWARD 2-3 POINTS) EXCEEDS COMPETENCIES (AWARD 4-5 POINTS) Requirements specified in the job description related to: Learning & Performa Communicates effectively both orally and in writing instructional and organizational expectations (performance measures).
+Creates a plan for developing lead ers at all levels Identifies strengths and weaknesses in student performance to inform professional development and planning using assessment FOR and OF learning.
+Provides extensive evidence of How do you make sure the Does not reveal a need to communicate Provides evidence of understanding the understanding the need to communicate instructional staff in your school instructional or organizational need to communicate instructional or instructional or organizational expectations knows what is expected of them? expectations to others or has limited organizational expectations to others or both orally and in writing to internal and ideas for communicating this information has some ideas for communicating this external stakeholders. with others. information with others.
+Give a specific example of how you have developed potential Does not indicate value in creating To Produce of the Control of the Product of the Control of the Con Cites experience and success in creating leaders in your current leaders within the building or has no plan Indicates value in creating a distributed a distributed model of leadership within environment.
+How did you encourage and support them? for how this might be done. model of leaders within the building and has some ideas as to this might be the building and provides steps for how to accomplish this process with success. encourage and support them? done. accomplish this process with success.
+Is unable to identify strengths and done.
+How have you used professional weaknesses in student performance and Is able to identify strengths and development to support an has limited knowledge as to how to Is able to identify strengths and weaknesses in student performance and indentified instructional need inform professional development based weaknesses in student performance has extensive experience and within your school? on needs. and has some knowledge as to how to understanding as to how to inform inform professional development based professional development based on on needs. needs.
+How have you used assessment Has limited understanding of using FOR learning and assessment assessment FOR learning and OF learning in the learning assessment OF learning in the learning Has some understanding of using Has extensive experience and process? process. assessment FOR learning and understanding of using assessment FOR assessment OF learning in the learning learning and assessment OF learning in process. the learning process.